Nurturing the Spiritual Life of Leaders

 My group events:

-Position learning within the leadership context, encourage connection to and alignment with spiritual purpose and encourage application within the particular work environment.
+Position learning within the leadership context, encourage connection to an alignment with spiritual purpose, and encourage application within the particular work environment

-Professor Peter Gilbert, National Spiritually & Mental Health Forum, Trustee and Board Away Day
+Professor Peter Gilbert, National Spirituality & Mental Health Forum, Trustee and Board Away Day

 Individual Spiritual Mentoring